MalasadaTech/thruntellisearch-learning/02 - Masquerades/02 - Types of Reporting Sources.md

 ## Their Goals

-The two sources share a similar goal of spreading awareness, but they have different primary goal - the aggregator will likely have a goal of increasing website visitors for ad revenue, while the intrusion reporting would normally highlight driving product sales (their cyber security product or service).
+The two source types share a similar goal of spreading awareness, but they have different primary goals - the aggregator will likely have a goal of increasing website visitors for ad revenue, while the intrusion reporting would normally highlight driving product sales (their cyber security product or service).

 ## Visibility/Telemetry